yodrew/darkroomretreat/manuscript/introduction.md

 2. The primary condition of healing is rest.
 3. Profound psychic rest occurs in extended total darkness _as a physiological response_

-This is fully developed in chapter one, _hygiene_.
+This is fully developed in [____*hygiene > secret*____](#secret) and [____*psychology > hygienic psychology*____](#hygienic-psychology).
 Essentially, because the process of healing is automatic, it is foolproof.
 The psyche needs darkness for rest like lungs need air for breathing and eyes need light for seeing.
 It knows no substitute.
 Healing happens involuntarily when conditions of rest are sufficiently provided.

 This book describes, explains, and shows how to provide them, from abstract theory to concrete practice.
-This includes designs for darkroom components precise to the millimeter.
+Most importantly, it introduces the _hygienic attitude_.
+Merely knowing it opens the door to super-intensified healing.
+This is the miracle we need to get out of our trap.
+When you are ready, you can walk through.
+The book also includes designs for darkroom components precise to the millimeter so even amateurs can get them right.

 ### terminology {#terminology}

-**hygiene:** hygienism<!-- hygienics? -->; caring for health by respecting life's self-preserving nature and providing its normal conditions
+**hygiene**: the science of health, a branch of biology.
+Also, the philosophy of hygienism<!-- hygienics? -->; caring for health by respecting life's self-preserving nature and providing its normal conditions.
+Also, Natural Hygiene

-**Natural Hygiene:** the 185 year-old school of health that exemplifies hygiene
+**Natural Hygiene**: the 185 year-old school of health that champions and exemplifies hygiene

-**normal:** what is biologically appropriate (not merely usual or average)
+**normal**: what is biologically appropriate (not merely usual or average)

-**psyche:** the faculty of consciousness, including:
+**psyche**: the faculty of consciousness, including:

-- sensation, perception, conception
-- forms of intelligence
-    - physical/moving/instinctive
-    - emotional/feeling/intuitive
-    - intellectual/thinking/intellectual
+	- forms: related intelligences
+		- sensation: physical / moving / instinctive
+		- perception: emotional / feeling / intuitive
+		- conception: mental / thinking / intellectual
-- levels or parts
+	- parts
 		- unconscious: autonomic processes which cannot be made conscious (short of intense yogic practices), like regulating cell division or blood oxygen levels
 		- subconscious: acquired automatized knowledge, which can be made conscious, like cognizing words or walking
 		- conscious: ordinary waking awareness, as when reading this book or running an errand
+	- scales
+		- cells
+		- organs
+		- systems
+		- the organism as a whole

-**psychic:** of or relating to the psyche in general (not occult powers).
+**psychic**: of or relating to the psyche in general (not occult powers).
   For example, I refer to psychic illness rather than "mental" illness.
 Psychology is not just the study of the mind, but the psyche: the entire faculty of human consciousness.
 This includes emotional and physical aspects not reducible to the mental one.

-**lifeway:** a way of life; everything that happens with people in a given group in the course of living.
+**lifeway**: a way of life; everything that happens with people in a given group in the course of living.
   I once used the word, culture, for this.
 Then I learned culture is recent: an invention of civilization.
 I wanted a bigger word which would include all approaches to human existence.
 Lifeway is a nicely compressed term common in anthropology.

 ### darkroom {#darkroom}